Replacing the Battery on a Timex Ironman Watch

 You have a Timex Ironman watch?
 Sure you do.
 Want to replace the battery?
 Right.
 Have no idea what the hell an 'AC Pad' is?
 Read on.

-• That been said, here's what I did!
+• OK, that been said, here's what I did!

 Replacing the Battery

 • First, open the case.
 On this particular Ironman, there are 4 screws.(fig 1).
-TAKE NOTE of how tight the screws are as you loosen them.
+TAKE NOTE of how tight the screws are as you loosen them; they will need to be replaced with the same torque.

 • Carefully lift a corner of the sticker; it can then be grabbed with fingers.
-Pull slowly and carefully.(fig 2b)
+Pull carefully.(fig 2b)

 • Lift up the battery strap.
 Drop in the new battery.(fig 4)